What is vinyl plank flooring?

 - The realistic finishes created by digital imaging make it look like real timber flooring.

-- It is far more affordable to most Australian families than authentic timber floorboards or engineered timber flooring.
+- Vinyl is far more affordable to most Australian families than authentic timber floorboards or engineered timber flooring.

-- It is durable and super resilient to the wear and tear that comes with family living.
+- Vinyl planks are durable and resilient to the wear and tear of family living.

 - Vinyl planks have contemporary visual appeal, transforming any home's floors from ho-hum to wow!

-- Vinyl plank flooring is an anti-static, hygienic, water resistant and anti-slip surface, so it is perfect for any room in the house.
+- Vinyl plank flooring is an anti-static, hygienic, water resistant and anti-slip surface.

 Is vinyl plank flooring better than laminate?